-To serve as a platform for discussing and exchanging ideas on how to make anthropology more visible and relevant for public debates, as well as to discuss the challenges and risks of engaged anthropology.
+Serve as a platform for discussing and exchanging ideas on how to make anthropology more visible and relevant for public debates.

-To serve as a collection of resources, a pool of up to date information and visionary ideas.
+Serve as a collection of resources, a knowledge hub for most up to date and trailblazing visionary ideas.

 Works at the Federal Department of Foreign Affairs, Switzerland since 2003, where she acts as Swiss Special Envoy for Dealing with the Past and atrocity Prevention.
 Mô combined work abroad in conflict contexts with numerous activities in Switzerland in the field of integration of marginalised adults...